 Possibility to participate in guided day-tour from Kebnekaise Mountain Station to the summit of Mt.
 Kebnekaise (approx 10 hours in total), Sweden's highest mountain at 2105m (weather conditions permitting).
 Note that if you wish to participate in the summit tour, this must be advised at time of booking.
 For participants who choose not to do the summit tour, the guide will lead a less challenging day hike in the area.

 After breakfast, you depart the mountain station for an easy walk down to Lake Ladtjojaure.
 Part of the distance is by boat over the lake, followed by a walk through the forest to Nikkaluokta for lunch at local restaurant.
 There are shower facilities here for a small fee.
-You then return to Kiruna by public bus (included, normally departs around 15.00).
+You then return to Kiruna by public bus (not included, normally departs around 15.00).

 Distance: 19km (8.5km hiking + 5km boat + 5.5km hiking).
 Height difference: -200m.

 You are hiking far above the Arctic Circle, where the Midnight Sun shines from around mid-May to end of July.
 At this time there is 24-hour daylight.
 In August and September, bring a small torch or headlamp.

 The cabins have telephones directly connected to emergency services and your guide will carry emergency communication equipment.
 This area has limited or no mobile phone coverage.

 - Midnight Sun Tour: 29.06-06.07.20

 Prices are in British Pounds and Euros.
 If you wish, you are also welcome to make your payment in Swedish Kronor (SEK) - please contact us for details.